Home

 Q: What did proponents need to do to force public votes on their proposals?

-A: They needed to submit around 405,000 signatures for each by December 29th at 5 PM Pacific Time, and met that requirement.
+A: They needed to submit around 405,000 signatures for each by two qualification deadlines — December 29th, 2023 for initiatives to the Legislature and July 5th, 2024 for initiatives to the people.
+They met that requirement.
 The Constitution requires that initiatives receive a number of signatures equivalent to 8% of the number of people who voted in the last election for governor to qualify.
 The minimum number of valid signatures required is currently 324,516, however, 405,000 is the number of signatures the Secretary of State recommends submitting to ensure qualification.
 That latter number includes a cushion to account for duplicate and invalid signatures.
-As initiatives to the Legislature, they went first to the House and Senate first for consideration.
+As initiatives to the Legislature, I-2109, I-2117, and I-2124 went first to the House and Senate first for consideration.
 The House and Senate did not act on them, so they are headed to the November 2024 general election ballot.
+I-2066 will head directly to the people.

-Q: 405,000 multiplied by six is over 2.4 million — where did the resources come from to gather all those signatures?
+Q: 405,000 multiplied by seven is in the millions — where did the resources come from to gather all those signatures?

-A: Millionaire Brian Heywood, the driving force behind this slate of six initiatives, has put up over $5 million of his own money to allow Let’s Go Washington to hire paid petitioners.
+A: Millionaire Brian Heywood, the driving force behind this slate of six initiatives, put up over $5 million of his own money to allow Let’s Go Washington to hire paid petitioners.
 According to reports filed with the Public Disclosure Commission, Heywood has contributed over 87% of the funds to this effort, a staggering sum.
 Some of that $5 million was loaned to Let’s Go Washington, so Heywood is evidently hoping to get it back at some point, perhaps by appealing to well-funded interests like oil companies to invest money in his effort.
 Throughout the autumn of 2023, Heywood’s petitioners were out collecting signatures for all of the measures mentioned above.
 As of the end of their signature drive, Let’s Go Washington claimed to have collected 2,662,316 signatures.
+They gathered more in the spring of 2024 to force a vote on I-2066, working with the Building Industry of Association, a powerful lobbying group.

 Q: When will it be time to vote NO on these initiatives?